 - Salt - This is optional but I have found a touch of regular or flaky salt to truly take these peanut butter dates over the top!

 Here are some quick visual steps.
-The full recipe with exact measurements can be found on the recipe card below.
+Find the full recipe with exact measurements on the recipe card below.

-Find a tray that will later fit in your freezer and line it with parchment paper.
+Find a tray that will fit in your freezer (later) and line it with parchment paper.
+Chop the nuts if they are whole.

 Slice the dates in half (lengthwise) to create 10 boats.
 Remove the seeds if they are not pitted already.
 I find that half-sized dates are easier to bite into and are the perfect size for snacking.

-Mix the peanut butter and maple syrup in a small bowl.
+Mix the peanut butter and maple syrup together in a small bowl.
 Add a splash of water if it’s too thick to stir.

 Store them in a sealed bag or container in the refrigerator for 7 days or in the freezer for 3 months.
+If frozen, give them a few minutes to soften at room temperature before munching on them.

 Snickers Dates